phackt/phackt.github.io/_posts/2017-03-27-mitm-non-hsts-example.markdown

        [-d] dnsspoof + setoolkit
        [-i] interface
 ```

+N.B: i contacted the webmaster i will let you know.

 I sincerely hope you enjoyed this post as i liked to do it.
 Feel free to comment if you have any question, or if you find other cool domains.